durban/choam/README.md

   (mutable memory locations with a pure API).
 - Multiple `Rxn`s can be composed, by using various combinators, and the resulting `Rxn` will *update all affected memory locations atomically*.
+- However, conflicting `Rxn`s cannot be composed.
+That is, `Rxn`s which update the same `Ref` are not allowed to be composed.
+  - Currently composing conflicting `Rxn`s causes a runtime error.
+  - Future work: detecting this error during compile time.

 ## Related work